 The Hulu app loads quickly and has very infrequent buffering when I use a Roku device.

-Hulu with Live TV supported devices:
+Hulu + Live TV Supported Devices:

 - Android phones and tablets